onuryukselen/debrowser/README.md

 Please also note that, DEBrowser reads the gene names from the first column and skips other non numerical columns and starts reading the quantification values from the 3rd column in this case.

 In addition to the count data file; you need to upload metadata file to correct for batch effects or any other normalizing conditions you might want to address that might be within your results.
-To handle for these conditions, simply create a metadata file by using the example table at below or download sample file from `this link <https://bioinfo.umassmed.edu/pub/debrowser/simple_demo_meta.txt>`_.
+To handle for these conditions, simply create a metadata file by using the example table at below or download sample file from following link: <https://bioinfo.umassmed.edu/pub/debrowser/simple_demo_meta.txt>

 | sample       | batch | condition|